ec2604/ec2604.github.io/_posts/2023-05-22-contrabar.md

 We'll begin by understanding the potential of Meta RL and fast adaptation in RL.
 From there we'll continue to _POMDPs_ and _information states_, followed by the algorithmic and theoretic contribution of our paper.

-# What is the potential of Meta RL?
+# Meta RL in a nutshell

+## Motivation

-For those with prior experience with RL, learning new tasks can be painfully slow.
+Those with prior experience with RL know that learning new tasks can be painfully slow.
 In an ideal world, we would like our agent to learn a policy over many different tasks, and be able to quickly adapt to new unknown tasks.

+## Definition
 Meta RL formalizes this idea into a well-defined mathematical framework.
 We define each task $$\mathcal{T}$$ as an MDP $$(\mathcal{S}, \mathcal{A}, \mathcal{P}, \mathcal{R})$$, and make the following assumptions:

 - A prior $$P$$ over the MDPs